stratum/fabric-tna/README.md

 Line rate tests for fabric-tna also requires a server with 4 network interfaces attached to the switch.

-Before running the testm make sure TRex config file (`ptf/run/hw/trex-config/4-ports-with-l2.yaml`) includes correct interface configuration.
+Before running the test make sure TRex config file (`ptf/run/hw/trex-config/4-ports-with-l2.yaml`) includes correct interface configuration.

 For example, we have 4 QSFP(40Gbps) interface connect to the switch: